gcmillora/bloodbank_system/README.md

     **USER** - greg@gmail.com - 12345<br />
     **HOSPITAL** - spmc@gmail.com - 12345<br />
     **ADMIN** - admin@gmail.com - admin<br /><br /><br /><br />
-  For further questions, you can contact one of the contributors.
+  For further questions, you can contact any of the contributors.